 North Access to the National Park

 Access to the grasslands and riparian corridors north of the dunes is possible via public roads.
 Click "View Park Map" on the menu at left to see access from the north to the Liberty Gate backcountry access parking area.
 Please stay on public roads through the Baca Grande Subdivision, and respect any private property.
-From the northern park boundary, you may hike on the historic Liberty Stage Road, or cross–country away from trails.
-You may also backpack into this area from the Liberty Gate or via the Sand Ramp Trail; ask at the Visitor Center for a free permit and details.
+From the Liberty Gate, you may hike on the historic Liberty Stage Road, or cross–country away from trails.
+You may also backpack into this area from the Liberty Gate or via the Sand Ramp Trail.
 Features of this area include: rolling shrublands and grasslands, large herds of elk, a crater that some geologists believe is meteoric, cottonwood–lined creeks, and stunning views of the Crestone Peaks.

 Privately Managed Grasslands Within the National Park

 The Nature Conservancy, in cooperation with Zapata Partners, manage historic Medano Ranch lands within park boundaries.
 About 2000 bison roam these grasslands.
 Public access to Nature Conservancy lands is currently only available on bison tours or educational seminars.
 Call 719-378-2356 ext.1 or check their website for more information and prices.

 Creeks that flow off the mountains become part of a large aquifer beneath the valley floor.
 Low areas of the valley intersect the water table, forming wetlands.
 Some of these wetlands are on national park lands, while others are on Nature Conservancy lands or nearby public lands.
 Please make sure you have a good map before exploring, as the wide, flat valley floor and often unpaved roads can be disorienting if you're not familiar with it.